python-pillow/Pillow/docs/reference/ImageDraw.rst

     Draws an arc (a portion of a circle outline) between the start and end angles, inside the given bounding box.

-    :param xy: Four points to define the bounding box.
+    :param xy: Two points to define the bounding box.
 Sequence of ``[(x0, y0), (x1, y1)]`` or ``[x0, y0, x1, y1]``.
     :param start: Starting angle, in degrees.
 Angles are measured from 3 o'clock, increasing clockwise.